Top tips for co-parenting after separation

 Link copied to clipboard

-“Co-parenting” describes a parenting relationship in which the child’s parents share responsibility for bringing up their child/children despite not being in a relationship with each other.
-It is often held up as the ideal way to parent children following a separation or divorce.
+“Co-parenting” describes a parenting relationship in which the children’s parents share responsibility for bringing them up despite not being in a relationship with each other.
+It’s often held up as the ideal way to parent children following a separation or divorce.

-These are my top four tips from my experience of co-parenting with my ex-husband:
+These are my four top tips from my experience to help you co-parent after your divorce or separation:

 Have a joint vision

-If you intend to co-parent with your ex, it helps to have a joint vision, and awareness of how you want your relationship to look and feel - not just now, but in 10 or 20 years’ time.
+My first top tip for co-parenting after divorce or separation is to have a joint vision.
+If you intend to co-parent with your ex, it helps to have an awareness of how you want your relationship to look and feel - not just now, but in 10 or 20 years’ time.

 Of course, it may not be possible to sit down and have this conversation with your ex.
 If that is the case for you, then having your own personal vision can be just as powerful – take a look at my earlier blog on communication with your ex for some tips